-Specifies the algorithm to use to when encrypting the object (for example, AES256).
+Specifies the algorithm to use to when decrypting the object (for example, AES256).

-Specifies the customer-provided encryption key for Amazon S3 to use in encrypting data.
-This value is used to store the object and then it is discarded; Amazon S3 does not store the encryption key.
+Specifies the customer-provided encryption key for Amazon S3 used to encrypt the data.
+This value is used to decrypt the object when recovering it and must match the one used when storing the data.
 The key must be appropriate for use with the algorithm specified in the

 Specifies the 128-bit MD5 digest of the encryption key according to RFC 1321.
 Amazon S3 uses this header for a message integrity check to ensure that the encryption key was transmitted without error.